dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

     ## Multiple R-squared:  0.02585,    Adjusted R-squared:  0.02245
     ## F-statistic: 7.615 on 1 and 287 DF,  p-value: 0.006159

 As a last exercise, let's reduce the data frame to just the nematode species with adult size, host mass, and host trophic level data available.
-Then we will fit an array of models to the data to get an idea of which variables best explain adult parasite size.
+Then we fit an array of models to the data to get an idea of which variables best explain adult parasite size.

 ``` r
 library(MuMIn) # load library for mult-model inference